Gin Smash

 Common Mistake

-A common mistake is over-muddling the mint, which can release bitter flavors instead of the desired fresh and aromatic essence.
+A common mistake is muddling the mint too aggressively, which can release bitter flavors instead of the desired fresh aroma.

 Frequently Asked Questions